Rachelnarios/Code-Sample/r01/README.md

 * Commit your "Hello world!" program's source code to your Github repository.
 (Github's [student developer pack](https://education.github.com) gives you free private repo(s))

+## What to submit for today's recitation
+1. Makefile (with -g and pattern match rules)
+2. foo.c (with the bug fixed)
+3. hello.c (which prints "Hello World")